 Perry Technical Institute utilizes policies and procedures for handling student complaints and informs the students in writing of them.
-When a student has a complaint, he/she is encouraged to follow the chain of command and communicate informally first with the instructor, then the Department Head and then the Dean of Education.
-If the student is still unsatisfied, he/ she is asked to file a PTI Complaint Form at the Registrar's Office and then encouraged to make an appointment with the President for further discussion and action.
+When a student has a complaint, he/she is encouraged to follow the chain of command and communicate informally first with the instructor, then the Department Head, and then the Associate Dean of Student Affairs.
+If the student is still unsatisfied, he/she is asked to file a PTI Complaint Form at the Enrollment Office and then encouraged to make an appointment with the President for further discussion and action.